oomol-flows/background-removal/README.md

 # Background Removal

-A powerful OOMOL workflow package that automatically removes backgrounds from images using advanced AI technology.
+A powerful OOMOL package that automatically removes backgrounds from images using advanced AI technology.
 Perfect for creating professional photos, product images, or any visual content that needs a clean, transparent background.

 ## 🚀 What This Package Does